alces-software/anvil/README.md

 Any recent version of ruby (2.4+) should work, however it has only been tested on ruby 2.5.1.

-Whilst running as root, the entire install and snapshot can be started with:
+Whilst running as root, the install and snapshot can be started with:
 ```
+# NOTE: This script might stop and wait for a IP to build on
+# SEE: Database Snapshot section for more details
 ./anvil/scripts/install.sh

 ```

-#### Notes: Installing PostgreSQL
+#### Note: Installing PostgreSQL

 Postgres is not installed using `yum`.
 The `yum` repo version is Postgres9.2 which is not compatible with the `pg` gem used by rails.
 The `pg` gem